So many addictions!

 Sometimes, it really is that simple, provided that the community lasts and that the addict can add something of value to the community (involvement is important).
 But people are complex animals, and that is often not quite enough — although it does appear to be necessary (which is why shoving addicts into jail doesn’t cure them).

 When a person becomes addicted, generally speaking, their personal growth and maturation stops.
 That’s because, instead of dealing with their problems and learning from them (and their mistakes), they take the easy way out and use their addiction to feel temporarily better.
 Of course, the feeling doesn’t last, and generally immediately after satisfying the addiction, the addict will feel unpleasant emotions.

-Reported emotions include feelings of self-loathing, disgust, guilt, fatigue, depression and more.
+Reported emotions include feelings of self-loathing, disgust, guilt, fatigue, depression, shame, and more.
 Of course, this leads to further use of the addiction to try to solve those feelings — a vicious cycle!

 Do this long enough, and you have an adult with the maturity of a child, unable to deal with daily emotional problems.
 Such people will often isolate themselves further, feeling fearful of social situations, and thereby descend into a worsening spiral of addiction.